 Choosing the right vase or container for your flowers is like choosing shoes for a special occasion – get it wrong and it doesn’t matter how stunning the outfit, it just won’t quite make the grade.
 The right container will hold your arrangement securely, allow you to position your flowers and greenery as you wish and will complement the colour, shape and height of the flowers.

 Look around your room to find the best location for your Christmas flowers.
-They need to be somewhere they can be appreciated but still be out of the way of the dog, cat and possibly your little helpers.
-Avoid placing flowers near radiators or in draughty hallways if at all possible to make them last as long as possible.
+They need to be somewhere they can be appreciated but still be out of the way of pets and possibly your little helpers.
+Avoid placing flowers near radiators to make them last as long as possible.
 If you feel that taller displays can be a little precarious, go for wider based vases or a number of shorter ones.
 Always check the surface on which the vase or container is going to sit and protect it if necessary with a cloth or coaster.

 Vases need to be as clean as possible to reflect the sparkle of the season.
 If your glass vases have become dull and cloudy, it’s easy to clean them using either denture tablets or vinegar.
 Start by filling the vase with water then either drop in two denture tablets or a few teaspoons of vinegar.
 Leave it overnight and you should find any cloudiness should have disappeared.
 Wash in warm, soapy water, rinse and leave to dry.